kzeglinski/nabseq_nf/README.md

 --help                : prints this help message

 Required arguments:
---out_dir             : where the output files will be written to (default: "$projectDir/results) --fastq_dir           : where the input fastq files are located --sample_sheet        : location of the .csv sample sheet (format: barcode01,sample_x,rat,1)
+--output_dir             : where the output files will be written to (default: "$projectDir/results) --fastq_dir           : where the input fastq files are located --sample_sheet        : location of the .csv sample sheet (format: barcode01,sample_x,rat,1)